 Alan M. Bekelman

-Is an executive with more than 25 years of experience in program and project management.
-Mr. Bekelman was the Project Director for the CSAP Workplace Managed Care (WMC) research grant.
-For 3 years, he served as Chair of the WMC Cross-Site Steering Committee.
-For CSAP, Mr. Bekelman was Project Director for a study of the effects of the Sept.
-11, 2001, tragedy on 45,000 flight attendants.
-He is currently the Officer in Charge (OIC) for CSAP’s Workplace Prevention and Early Intervention Workplace Kit and Interactive Programming and Drug-Free Workplace Web Site Content contracts.
-Previously for CSAP, he was the OIC of the Violence Initiative Leadership Support Program.
-For OJJDP, he is the OIC for OJJDP’s Model Programs Guide, a Web-based database system of evidence-based programs, which serves as the foundation for the First Lady’s Helping America’s Youth Tool.
-He has extensive expertise in developing and managing research and evaluation, T&TA, and technology transfer efforts in juvenile and criminal justice, drug abuse prevention, human services, and health services.
-He is also the OIC for the Office of Minority Health Uniform Data Set Project and OJJDP’s Court Coordination Program: Mental Health, Substance Abuse, and Wraparound Coordination of Court Services.
+For DSG’s work with the Office of Juvenile Justice and Delinquency Prevention, he is the OIC for OJJDP’s Model Programs Guide, a web-based database system of evidence-based programs, which served as the foundation for the First Lady’s Helping America’s Youth Tool.
+He has extensive expertise in developing and managing research and evaluation, training and technical assistance, and technology transfer efforts in juvenile and criminal justice, drug misuse prevention, human services, and health services.
+He also was the OIC for the Office of Minority Health Uniform Data Set project and OJJDP’s Court Coordination Program: Mental Health, Substance Abuse, and Wraparound Coordination of Court Services.
 He directed a project in support of the School Violence Expert Working Group for the Office of the Attorney General.

 Ambassador Adam Blackwell

-Ambassador Blackwell worked at the Organization of American States at their headquarters in Washington, DC until Oct 2015.
+Ambassador Blackwell worked at the Organization of American States, at its headquarters in Washington, until October 2015.
 Starting as Assistant Secretary of Finance and Administration (Treasurer) in 2006, Mr. Blackwell was then Secretary for External Relations in 2008 and Secretary for Multidimensional Security from July 2010 to October 2015.
-During his career, Mr. Blackwell has participated in and led several election observation missions as well as received numerous awards and honors.
-Most notable of these are; The Order of Merit of Duarte, Sanchez and Mella Grand Cross with Silver Breast Star, of the Dominican Republic and the Ministers Award for Management (1995).
+During his career, Mr. Blackwell has participated in and led several election observation missions and received numerous awards and honors.
+Most notable among these are The Order of Merit of Duarte, Sanchez and Mella Grand Cross with Silver Breast Star, of the Dominican Republic and the Ministers Award for Management (1995).
 He also was a contributor and coordinator of the 2013 OAS Drug Report.

-Most recently, he served as a Diplomat in Residence at the William J. Perry Center for the Hemispheric Defense Studies (NDU).
-He is also the Chair of the Meta-Council on the Illicit Economy for the World Economic Forum (WEF), a member of the Board of the Trust of the Americas, a member of the Commission to Reform Public Security in Honduras and a member of the Technical Coordinating Committee to manage the Peace Process in El Salvador.
-Ambassador Blackwell is also an active participant and presenter in international forums such as Chatham House, the Ditchley Foundation, Brookings Institution, the Wilson Center as well as regional and annual meetings of the WEF.
+He also served as a Diplomat in Residence at the William J. Perry Center for the Hemispheric Defense Studies.
+He is also the Chair of the Meta-Council on the Illicit Economy for the World Economic Forum (WEF), a member of the Board of the Trust of the Americas, a member of the Commission to Reform Public Security in Honduras, and a member of the Technical Coordinating Committee to manage the Peace Process in El Salvador.
+Ambassador Blackwell is also an active participant and presenter in international forums such as Chatham House, the Ditchley Foundation, the Brookings Institution, the Wilson Center, and in regional and annual meetings of the WEF.

 Throughout his career, Mr. Johnson has worked to bridge the gap between emerging technology and the practical needs of business.
 His expertise in computer hardware systems and business software applications is the product of a career studying ways to bring usable technologies to bear on the day-to-day tasks of an organization.
 Whether developing a pilot program for computer training in minority communities or custom-engineering database applications to support thousands of users, his continuing pursuit of effective solutions for existing problems remains at the core of his work approach.

-He has been the author, co-author, or editor of publications and Web sites on drug-free workplace programs, workplace health and wellness promotion, the impact of behavioral health programs on health care outcomes and costs, the financing and coordination of community mental health services, case management, the causes and prevention of substance abuse, drug abuse treatment, national data on substance abuse and mental disorders and programs, and guidance for community planning groups on how to use Healthy People 2010.
+Mr. Vischi has been the author, coauthor, or editor of publications and websites on drug-free workplace programs, workplace health and wellness promotion, the impact of behavioral health programs on health care outcomes and costs, the financing and coordination of community mental health services, case management, the causes and prevention of substance abuse, drug abuse treatment, national data on substance abuse and mental disorders and programs, and guidance for community planning groups on how to use Healthy People 2010.
 He directed the production of a series of technical assistance monographs on various topics in drug abuse treatment.